Osiris-Team/jSQL-Gen/README.md

 Person.whereName().is("John").remove(); // Removes all rows where the name equals "John"
 ```

-## How?
+## Overview

+### ⚡️ 0% boilerplate, minimal code, fast development and prototyping via GUI
+### ⚡️ Compile-/Typesafe SQL queries via WHERE class
+### ⚡️ Various utility methods, like fetching results lazily

 Generates one class for each table.
-The generated class contains static methods like `get() delete() update() add() etc...` to interact with the table.
+The generated class contains static methods like `get() remove() update() add() etc...` to interact with the table.
-Each instance/objectof the class represents
+Each instance/object of the class represents
 one row and has public fields like `obj.id obj.name etc...`.

 ## Features

-### ⚡️ 0% boilerplate, minimal code, fast development and prototyping via GUI
-### ⚡️ Compile-/Typesafe SQL queries via WHERE class
-### ⚡️ Various utility methods, like fetching results lazily

 ### 🛡 Safety
 - Secured against SQL-Injection by using prepared statements.